ubuwaits/beautiful-web-type/README.md

 ## Suggesting Typefaces

 I'm happy to receive suggestions for typefaces via [a GitHub issue](https://github.com/ubuwaits/beautiful-web-type/issues).
 When sending suggestions please include an example or two of the typeface in use.
 This helps me to make an initial evaluation of the typeface.

-## Old version of site

-The old version of the site is archived here: https://beautifulwebtype.com/v1/

-**Please note**: I no longer own the hellohappy.org domain.
-It was purchased by a link spammer who uploaded an archived version of the site with links to their essay writing services sprinkled throughout.
-Please spread the word by updating any links to point to https://beautifulwebtype.com rather than hellohappy.org.

 ## Local development